Sey56/RScripting/README.md

 **Streamlined C# scripting for Revit — built on Roslyn, the Revit API, and VS Code**

-RScripting (short for Revit Scripting) streamlines Revit automation with live, top-level C# scripting — executed instantly from VS Code, no builds required.
+RScripting (short for Revit Scripting) is a minimal developer environment for writing and running Revit automation scripts — directly from **VS Code**.
-It complements traditional add-ins and tools like Dynamo by offering a lightweight platform for prototyping, testing ideas, or running production-level scripts — all without packaging overhead.
+It executes top-level C# scripts instantly inside Revit using Roslyn — no builds, no packaging, no Visual Studio required.

+At its core is `RScript`, the native Revit add-in that acts as the runtime engine.
+In Revit, it appears as a toggle button labeled **"RScriptServer"**, controlling the script execution server.
+Scripts are written in plain `.cs` files using standard C# syntax and powered by the Revit API.
+To simplify access, RScripting injects a few global variables such as `Doc`, `UIApp`, and `Transact`, making it fast to prototype without boilerplate.

+The engine works with:

+- `rscript-bridge` — a lightweight .NET console tool that forwards scripts from VS Code to Revit
+- `rscript-extension` — a VS Code extension that scaffolds a scripting workspace with IntelliSense, diagnostics, and command palette integration

+Together, these form the RScripting stack — a fast, readable, and build-free automation pipeline for developers working with Revit.

 ---

 ## 🚀 Highlights

 - ⚡ **Instant execution** via Roslyn scripting
-- 🧠 **Full IntelliSense** + Revit API access
+- 🧠 **Full IntelliSense** + Revit API access (through VS Code)
 - 🔄 **Live feedback** in VS Code's output panel
 - 🔧 **Minimal setup** — no DLL clutter or builds
 - 📂 **Portable `.cs` workspace** — easy to version & share
-- 🧩 **Seamless integration** with Revit UI
+- 🖥️ **Lightweight in-Revit toggle** — no embedded UI, just `RScriptServer` control

 ---